JaedQ/jade-blog/_posts/2023-11-17-Fourteenth-Week-of-Internship-Reflection.md

 ---
 layout: post
-title: "Reflecting on the Fourteenth Week of My Internship"
+title: "Reflecting on the Test Week of My Internship"
 author: jwapano
 categories: internship
 ---